lukeocodes/auth0-blog/_posts/2018-08-23-streamline-travel-api-authorization-with-auth0.markdown

   - machine-2-machine
   - api
 related:
   - 2018-06-22-the-best-and-worst-travel-sites-at-keeping-your-info-safe
   - 2018-07-23-3-tools-for-digital-transformation-in-airline-industry
   - 2018-07-11-using-m2m-authorization
 ---

-Travel is one of the world’s fastest-growing sectors and demand for the [travel sector has reached an all-time high](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consumer-business/us-cb-2018-travel-hospitality-industry-outlook.pdf).<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>1</sup></a> Directly or indirectly, economic contributions in [travel and tourism now account for a staggering 10.4 percent of global GDP](https://www.wttc.org/-/media/files/reports/economic-impact-research/regions-2018/world2018.pdf).<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>2</sup></a> Travel investment is set to reach $925bn in 2018, and rise by an average of 4.3% over the next ten years to [$1,408.3bn by 2028](https://www.wttc.org/-/media/files/reports/economic-impact-research/regions-2018/world2018.pdf).<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>3</sup></a>
+Travel is one of the world’s fastest-growing sectors and demand for the [travel sector has reached an all-time high](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/consumer-business/us-cb-2018-travel-hospitality-industry-outlook.pdf).
+Directly or indirectly, economic contributions in [travel and tourism now account for a staggering 10.4 percent of global GDP](https://www.wttc.org/-/media/files/reports/economic-impact-research/regions-2018/world2018.pdf).
+Travel investment is set to reach $925bn in 2018, and rise by an average of 4.3% over the next ten years to [$1,408.3bn by 2028](https://www.wttc.org/-/media/files/reports/economic-impact-research/regions-2018/world2018.pdf).

 In this fiercely contested market, digital transformation is key to staying agile.
 Application programming interfaces (APIs) play a large role in digital transformation and are key tools that allow travel businesses to provide unique value to customers and, ultimately, compete better.
-From hotels and flights to cars and buses, there is an API for every area of travel.<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>4</sup></a>
+From hotels and flights to cars and buses, there is an API for every area of travel.

 > _"Digitisation represents an exciting opportunity for the aviation, travel and tourism ecosystem, with the potential to unlock $1 trillion of value to the industry and wider society over the next decade (2016 – 2025)"_ —World Economic Forum

-Even mega-giants like [Amadeus](https://amadeus.com), [SABRE](https://www.sabretravelnetwork.com) and [Travelport](https://www.travelport.com), who are the dominant players in the area of one-stop shop travel solutions, have their own APIs for comprehensive booking and reservations services.<a href="#endnotes" target="_self" style="border-bottom: none;"><sup>5</sup></a> But they didn’t start with APIs - they’ve been dominating this sector for much longer than APIs have been popular.
+Even mega-giants like [Amadeus](https://amadeus.com), [SABRE](https://www.sabretravelnetwork.com) and [Travelport](https://www.travelport.com), who are the dominant players in the area of one-stop shop travel solutions, have their own APIs for comprehensive booking and reservations services.
+But they didn’t start with APIs - they’ve been dominating this sector for much longer than APIs have been popular.

 {% include tweet_quote.html quote_text="In the fiercely contested travel industry, digital transformation is key to staying agile.
 Auth0 streamlines API development." %}